Raphael-Boichot/A-genetic-algorithm-for-topology-optimization-of-area-to-point-heat-conduction-problem/README.md

 ## Aknowldegments

-Thanks to [Gilles marck](https://theses.hal.science/pastel-00819099/), wherever you are or whatever you do now, you've been a great source of inspiration for all these codes.
+Thanks to [Gilles marck](https://theses.hal.science/pastel-00819099/), wherever you are or whatever you do now, you've been a great source of inspiration and motivation for all these codes.